| The following is the complete

 as sables.
 I only had 87 reports of coloration, so obviously the sample

 is small and better investigation may find such a link....maybe.
+I also think the idea is flawed simply because

 the ferrets in the USA came from Great Britain and Europe, precisely